bajamircea/bajamircea.github.io/_posts/2023-03-05-many-relations.markdown

 "Less than" is also special.
 It is related to equality via the trichotomy rule: given two values, one is less than the other or the values are equal.
-"Less than" is a special case of order relations: it is strict.
+"Less than" is a special case of order relations: it is strict (irreflexive, asymmetric and transitive).

-Order usually refers to any of the "less than", "greater than", "less than or equal", "greater than or equal".
-Comparison refers to order or equality relations.
+Order usually refers to any of the "less than", "greater than", "less than or equal", "greater than or equal". "greater than" for example is not strict (e.g. it is reflexive).

+Comparison is used ambiguously.
+Sometimes it refers to order or equality relations, other times it refers to strict order (and implies an associated equality).

 Sometimes terminology strong and weak is used e.g. strong equality is normal equality, while weak equality is equivalence, similar strong order is provided